Micro-Novelty/IntegratedPipeline-Specialized-Non-LLM-AI-Agent-Framework/README.md

 # Abstract Weight Encoder (AWE) Intro:
 [=] AWE is a specialized custom weight shaping method that used eigenvalue and spectral methods to calculate covariance inside a given input data, and shape the correct Weight from the given eigenvalue, AWE Works by processing input and then captures the necessary eigenvalue to shape a properly initialized Weight that aligns with input data complexity, So, MLP training will be much more consistent and robust against noise.

-[~] For a much In-Depth Explanation You can visit This repository:
+[~] For a much In-Depth Explanation You can visit This repository to learn more about AWE and its performance results:
 - Link: https://github.com/Micro-Novelty/Specialized-MLP-for-noise-robustness

 # Why IntegratedPipeline?